LaunchCodeEducation/data-analysis-curriculum/content/data-visualization/reading/viz-best-practices/_index.md

 ## Labeling Your Chart

 No matter what chart style you choose, you need to properly label your charts.
-Labels inclubde axes labels and chart titles.
+Labels include axes labels and chart titles.
 Your labels should be clear and concise.

 Let's say that we work for a plant nursery and we want to visualize a tomato plant's growth over the course of six months.
 A poor chart title might be "Plant Growth".
 While accurate, since we are talking about a tomato plant, our colleagues at the nursery would not know it is a tomato plant unless you are present to explain.
 Keeping in mind that we want our visualizations to stand on their own, a better title would be "Tomato Plant Growth March 2024 - August 2024".